-The Traumatic Brain Injury/Spinal Cord Injury (TBI/SCI) waiver provides individuals seeking Long Term Care assistance, meaningful choices to allow residency in a Home and Community Based setting.
-The waiver strives to identify the needs of the person, and provide services in the most cost efficient manner possible with the highest quality of care.
-This is accomplished through the utilization of a comprehensive Long Term Services and Supports (LTSS) assessment process that provides a single point of entry for individuals seeking long term care services and is designed to fill two primary functions: 1) determine eligibility for Medicaid long term care across both institutional and HCBS settings; and 2) facilitate informed choices by persons applying for services.
+The Independent Living (IL) waiver provides individuals seeking Long Term Services and Supports with meaningful choices to support residency in a Home and Community Based setting.
+The waiver strives to identify the needs of the person and provide services in the most cost-efficient manner possible with the highest quality of care.
+This is accomplished through the utilization of a comprehensive Long Term Services and Supports (LTSS) assessment process that includes a single point of entry for individuals seeking services and is designed to fill two primary functions: 1) determine eligibility for Medicaid long term services and supports across both institutional and HCBS settings; and 2) facilitate informed choices by persons applying for services.

 This waiver is administered by the Division of Medicaid (otherwise known as the State or DOM) and operated statewide by Mississippi Department Rehabilitation Services (otherwise known as the Department or MDRS) through an interagency agreement.
-The following are services provided under the TBI/SCI Waiver: case management, personal care attendant service, environmental accessibility adaptation, specialized medical equipment and supplies, respite, and transition assistance.
+The following are services provided under the IL Waiver: case management, personal care attendant service, environmental accessibility adaptation, specialized medical equipment and supplies, and transition assistance.